 Finding a new puppy for your family is a HUGE decision and not to be taken lightly.
 You are committing yourself and your family to loving and caring for this dog for its entire lifetime.
 Finding the right breeder who can provide a healthy, beautiful, loving dog is vital in your search.

 Take some time to read about the breed.
 This is not a breed for everyone.
 Rottweilers require lots of attention, exercise and discipline in order to thrive and be a great canine citizen.
 Do not depend on private websites or videos for accuracy of information.
+Hawaii has very very few trustworthy, ethical breeders.
+Anyone can create a website.
+Just because something is on the internet does not make is truthful or honest.
 Certificates of achievements and health clearances are public records and can be verified.

 Many shelters, rescue groups and breeders in Hawaii are asked to help buyers who inadvertently purchased poorly bred dogs from breeders whose only desire is making a sale.
 Do some homework before you decide to get your new puppy.
 Doing research now, could help save you time, money and heartache later.